Customers & Vendors - Overview

 You can see the status of all the contacts that are ready to be imported, that are skipped and the unmapped fields.
 If any contact is skipped, check the file again.

 The Zoho Inventory and Zoho Books apps are seamlessly integrated and hence, the moment you integrate your organizations in both apps, all your data will be synced i.e., when you add a new contact in Zoho Books, the contact will be available in Zoho Inventory and vice-versa.

-Learn more about integrating Zoho Inventory with Zoho Books.
+To know more about the process of integrating Zoho Inventory with Zoho Books, click here.

 Zoho Inventory can be integrated with your Zoho CRM account.
 Using this integration, you will able to sync your accounts, contacts and vendors in Zoho CRM, with the contacts module in Zoho Inventory.